 One of the most frequent problems experienced by college students is fatigue.
 Students have a busy and demanding lifestyle that often leaves precious few hours for rest.
-One essential tool in combating fatigue is an adequate amount of restful sleep.
-While this may vary with different individuals, a minimum of 7 hours can be a good starting point to aim for.
+One essential tool for combating fatigue is an adequate amount of restful sleep.
+While this may vary with different individuals, a minimum of 7 hours can be a good starting point.

 Staphylococcus aureus (or S. aureus) also called staph, are bacteria commonly found on human skin; common places include inside the nose, in the armpit, groin, and genital area.